Skip to main content

 This level of customization ensures that your layout remains responsive and appropriately structured across different devices.

-Placing items withing columns
+Placing items within columns

 ColumnsLayout provides the ability to place items in specific columns, giving more control over the arrangement of elements.
 You can manually specify where an item should appear within the layout, ensuring important components display as intended.